renoki-co/php-k8s/docs/kinds/DaemonSet.md

 $ds->getUnavailableClount();
 ```

-You can check if all the pods within the DaemonSet are running:
+You can check if all the pods within the Daemon Set are running:

 ```php
 if ($ds->allPodsAreRunning()) {